minio/docs/source/includes/k8s/steps-configure-openid-external-identity-management.rst

 Once logged in, you can perform any action for which the authenticated user is :ref:`authorized <minio-external-identity-management-openid-access-control>`.

-You can also create :ref:`access keyss <minio-idp-service-account>` for supporting applications which must perform operations on MinIO.
+You can also create :ref:`access keys <minio-idp-service-account>` for supporting applications which must perform operations on MinIO.
 Service accounts are long-lived credentials which inherit their privileges from the parent user.
 The parent user can further restrict those privileges while creating the access keys.